khou22/khou22.github.io/_posts/2015-08-02-best-way-to-customize-terminal.md

 {% endhighlight %}

 ## Themes
 You can download terminal themes and color schemes from their [GitHub](https://github.com/mbadolato/iTerm2-Color-Schemes).
 The files for color presets can be imported from `./schemes/".
+You can browse screenshots of all the color schemes [here](http://iterm2colorschemes.com).